Acquaintance Time of a Graph: The Range of

 We now prove Claims~\ref{claim:AC-bound long path} and~\ref{claim:AC-bound maxdeg}.

 \begin{proofof}{Claim~\ref{claim:AC-bound long path}} Assume without loss of generality that $\ell$ is the length of the longest simple path in $G$.
-We shall also assume that $G$ is a tree that contains a path of length $\ell$ (if not, then $G$ has a spanning tree with this property).
 Then, in particular, we have $\dist(u,v) \leq \ell$ for every two vertices $u,v \in V$.
+We shall also assume that $G$ is a tree that contains a path of length $\ell$ (if not, apply the argument below on a spanning tree of $G$, which is enough as $\AC(G)$ is upper bounded by $\AC$ of its spanning tree).

 In order to prove the claim we apply Claim~\ref{claim:routing subgraphs} together with Proposition~\ref{prop:path} similarly to the proof of Proposition~\ref{prop:expander}.
-Divide the agents into $c = \ceil{2n/\ell}$ classes $C_1,\dots,C_c$ of size $\floor{\ell/2}$ each.
-For every pair $i,j \in [c]$ we use Claim~\ref{claim:routing subgraphs} to route the agents from the two classes $C_i \cup C_j$ to a path of length $\ell$, and then, apply the strategy from Proposition~\ref{prop:path} so that every pair of agents from $C_i \cup C_j$ meet.
+Divide the agents into $c = O(n/\ell)$ subsets $C_1,\dots,C_c$ of size at most $\floor{\ell/2}$ each.
+For every pair $i,j \in [c]$ we use Claim~\ref{claim:routing subgraphs} to route the agents from the two subsets $C_i \cup C_j$ to a path of length $\ell$, and then apply the strategy from Proposition~\ref{prop:path} so that every pair of agents from $C_i \cup C_j$ meet.
 By repeating this strategy for every $i,j \in [c]$, we make sure that every pair of agents on $G$ meet each other.

 Since $\dist(u,v) \leq \ell$ for every two vertices $u,v \in V$, by Claim~\ref{claim:routing subgraphs} the agents $C_i \cup C_j$ can be routed to a path of length $\ell$ in $O(\ell)$ rounds.
 Then, using the strategy from Proposition~\ref{prop:path} every pair of agents from $C_i \cup C_j$ meet in at most $O(\ell)$.
 Therefore, the acquaintance time of $G$ can be upper bounded by